bztsrc/raspi3-tutorial/13_debugger/README.md

 Disasm.h
 --------

-Because it's small (~72k), extremely easy to integrate, yet it supports all ARMv8.2 instructions, I decided to use the [Universal Disassembler](https://gitlab.com/bztsrc/udisasm) for this tutorial.
+Because it's small (~64k), yet supports all ARMv8.2 instructions, only depends on sprintf() (which we have now), I decided to use the [Universal Disassembler](https://gitlab.com/bztsrc/udisasm) for this tutorial.
 If you don't want to compile a disassembler into your debugger, simply set the DISASSEMBLER define 0 in top of dbg.c.